Insomnia :Unlocking the Secrets to Better Sleep in 2024

 • Occasional Sleeplessness vs. Insomnia

 Up to 35% of adults have symptoms of insomnia on occasion, such as difficulty sleeping or staying asleep.
 These periods of inability to sleep do not always indicate that a person has insomnia, a formally recognized sleep condition.
-Only when sleep issues become distressing and start to impact a person’s relationships or employment adversely are they diagnosed with insomnia.
+Only when sleep issues become distressing and start to impact a person’s relationships or employment adversely are they diagnosed with such a condition.

 The signs must last for at least three months for insomnia to be categorized as chronic.